 membership, which includes mandatory background screening and Safe Sport training.

-Camp fees for volunteer parent coaches helping at the Igor Camps are the same as for athletes.
+For volunteer parent coaches assisting at the Igor Camps, the camp fees are discounted to 50% of the athlete fees.
 Parent coaches will be assigned camp roles and responsibilities.

 Volunteer Parent Coaches interested in attending are invited to apply